 Criteria for Acceptance of Transfer Credit

-- Transfer credits from United States institutions are accepted if those institutions are accredited by the higher education commission of one of the following regional accrediting associations:
+- Transfer credits from United States institutions are accepted if those institutions are accredited by the higher education commission of one of the following institutional accrediting associations:

 - New England Association of Schools and Colleges

 - Northwest Commission on Colleges and Universities

 - Western Association of Schools and Colleges

 - WASC Senior College and University Commission (WSCC)

 - Accrediting Commission for Community and Junior Colleges (ACCJC)